nandac/pandoc-reader/README.md

 writer: html5
 ```

-Using default files has the added benefit of allowing you to use other Markdown flavors supported by Pandoc such as [CommonMark](https://commonmark.org/) and [GitHub-Flavored Markdown](https://docs.github.com/en/free-pro-team@latest/github/writing-on-github).
+Using default files has the added benefit of allowing you to use other Markdown flavors supported by Pandoc such as, [CommonMark](https://commonmark.org/) and [GitHub-Flavored Markdown](https://docs.github.com/en/free-pro-team@latest/github/writing-on-github).

 Please see [Pandoc Default files](https://pandoc.org/MANUAL.html#default-files) for a more complete example.